 To us there is no option.
 The thought of using products that would potentially damage ourselves, our watersheds, the wildlife and everything we care about most is unimaginable.
 We prefer to work inside the limitations that organics impose, knowing that we are doing our part to create the kind of future we want for our family and planet.

 Making cider with organically grown fruit assures us that we are not taking part in the tremendous overuse of synthetic fertilizers and herbicides happening around the world.
-The additonal attention we are required to give to our orchard just keeps us in touch with all the amazing paths of nature out there each day.
+The additional attention we are required to give to our orchard just keeps us in touch with all the amazing paths of nature out there each day.

 About Our Orchard